python-virtualenvwrapper/virtualenvwrapper/docs/en/install.rst

-Add three lines to your shell startup file (``.bashrc``, ``.profile``, etc.) to set the location where the virtual environments should live, the location of your development project directorkes, and the location of the script installed with this package::
+Add three lines to your shell startup file (``.bashrc``, ``.profile``, etc.) to set the location where the virtual environments should live, the location of your development project directories, and the location of the script installed with this package::

     export WORKON_HOME=$HOME/.virtualenvs